Providing Component Access to Enclosing Record Objects

 end IRQ_Handler;

-In this example, although the PO only accesses the Transceiver component in the enclosing record object, additional functionality might need to access more components, for this example perhaps using some of the inherited IO pin components.
+to access more components, for this example perhaps using some of the

 Pros

-The solution is directly expressed, requiring only an access discriminant and the current instance semantics of type_name'Access.
+The implementation is directly expressed, requiring only an access discriminant and

 Cons